 Hardie Pacific has 50 years’ experience in the New Zealand and Australian property sectors.
 During this time, as a complement to the property portfolio, the group has made regional pacific investments in energy, minerals, biotech and tech.

 BioTech investments in NZ will look to commercialise and further develop discovered novel compounds.
 Work continues extracting and isolating compounds from other species with known medicinal properties.
-In Australia, our biotech team are furthering their studies on a peptide and are closer to starting human trials.
+In Australia, our biotech team are furthering their studies on peptides (R.P23) and are closer to starting human trials.

 Hardie Pacific continued with quality land development in 2019, bringing to the market the lifestyle lots of The Retreat at Singleton, and affordable large residential lots at Austral Corner in Nulkaba.